Modifying NATIVE_NETWORK_ENCRYPTION option settings

 SHA1,MD5,SHA256 |

-For another example, assume that you want to modify SQLNET.CRYPTO_CHECKSUM_TYPES_SERVER
+For another example, assume that you want to modify SQLNET.CRYPTO_CHECKSUM_TYPES_SERVER from

-.
+its default setting to SHA1,MD5.
 In this case, make sure you set

-to SHA1
+SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT to SHA1 or MD5.
+These

-algorithms aren't included in the default values for SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT
+algorithms aren't included in the default values for SQLNET.CRYPTO_CHECKSUM_TYPES_CLIENT.

 Modifying ALLOW_WEAK_CRYPTO* settings

-options from the default value to FALSE
+To set the SQLNET.ALLOW_WEAK_CRYPTO* options from the default value to FALSE,

 make sure that the following conditions are met: